 Dr. Mercola's Chocolate Fat Bomb Recipe

-- 1 to 2 Tbsp. of medium-chain triglyceride (MCT) oil
+• 1 to 2 tablespoons medium-chain triglyceride (MCT) oil

 Dr. Mercola's Keto Salad Recipe

 • 2 to 4 ounces sunflower seed sprouts

 • 1 to 2 tablespoons Dr. Mercola's coconut oil